 Scott Gilbert (2000) has singled out six aspects of the notion of the gene as it had been used in population genetics up to the modern evolutionary synthesis.
 First, it was an abstraction, an entity that had to fulfill formal requirements, but that did not need to be and indeed was not materially specified.
 Second, the evolutionary gene had to result in or had to be correlated with some phenotypic difference that could be “seen” or targeted by selection.
 Third, and by the same token, the gene of the evolutionary synthesis was the entity that was ultimately responsible for selection to occur and last across generations.
 Fourth, the gene of the evolutionary synthesis was largely equated with what molecular biologists came to call “structural genes.”
 Fifth, it was a gene expressed in an organism competing for reproductive advantage.
 And finally, it was seen as a largely independent unit.
 Richard Dawkins has taken this last argument to its extreme by defining the gene as a “selfish” replicator with a life of its own, competing with its fellow genes and using the organism as an instrument for its own survival (Dawkins 1976; cf. Sterelny and Kitcher 1988).

 Molecular evolutionary biologists have scarcely scratched the surface and barely started to understand this flexible genetic apparatus, although Jacob already put forward a view of the genome as a dynamic body of ancestrally iterated and tinkered pieces more than thirty years ago (Jacob 1977).
 Genome sequencing combined with intelligent sequence data comparison is currently bringing out more and more of this structure (on the history of these developments, see García-Sancho 2012, on data-driven biology, see Stevens 2013).
-One of the surprising results of the Human Genome Project has been that there are only 30,000 genes, which has led some to claim that “less” might be “more” in genomics (Moss 2006).
+One of the surprising results of the Human Genome Project has been that there are only 21,000 genes.
 If there is a chance to understand evolution beyond the classical, itself largely formal, evolutionary synthesis, it is from such perspectives of learning more about the genome as a dynamic and modular configuration.
 The purported elementary events on the basis of which the complex machinery of genome expression and reproduction operates—such as point mutations, nucleotide deletions, additions, and oligonucleotide inversions—are no longer the only elements of the evolutionary process, but solely one component in a much wider arsenal of DNA-tinkering.
 Beurton concludes from all this that the gene is no longer to be seen as the unit of evolution, but rather as its late product, the eventual result of a long history of genomic condensation (Beurton 2000).
 Others have argued that genomic analysis is not concerned with learning about genes as functionally or structurally defined units, but with “identifying causal relationships between parts of genomes and molecular products and identifying different” (Perini 2011).

 One of the big surprises of the extensive use of the technology of targeted gene knockout has been that genes thought to be indispensable for a particular function, when knocked out, did not alter or at least did not significantly alter the organisms performance.
-This made developmental molecular biologists aware that the networks of development appear to be largely redundant, and that certain parts can compensate for eventually missing parts.
+This made developmental molecular biologists aware that the networks of development appear to be largely redundant, and that certain parts can compensate for eventually missing parts (Mitchell 2009, Ch.
+4).
 These networks are obviously highly buffered and thus robust to a considerable extent with respect to changing external and internal conditions.
 Gene products are of course involved in these networks and their complex functions, but these functions are by no means defined by the genes alone.
 Another result, coming from embryonic gene expression studies with recently developed chip technologies, was that one and the same gene product can be expressed at different stages of development and in different tissues, and that it can be implicated in quite different metabolic and cellular functions.
 Again, this multi-functionality of genes may help to rethink what genetic and biological determination means (see also the discussion of biological determinism in the entry on feminist philosophy of biology).

 These recent results seriously call into question the further applicability of straightforward “gene-for” talk.
 The discovery of developmental genes throws light on the way in which the genome as a whole is organized as a dynamic, modular, and robust entity.
 Unlike the pieces of DNA with a determinate function as originally envisioned by molecular genetics, developmental genes appear as highly conserved in evolution, yet highly variable and redundant in function.
-They rather look like molecular building blocks with which evolution tinkers in constructing organisms—or with which organisms tinker in evolving, a notion that Evelyn Fox Keller and David Harel try to capture by suggesting to replace the gene by the concept of genetic functor or genitor (Fox Keller and Harel 2007, 4).
+They rather look like molecular building blocks with which evolution tinkers in constructing organisms—or with which organisms tinker in evolving.
 In recent years, evolutionary theories have come to acknowledge this active role of the organism in making use of, and even shaping highly conserved genetic mechanisms (West-Eberhard 2003; Kirschner & Gerhart 2005).

 As we argued in the preceding sections, the history of twentieth-century genetics is characterized by a proliferation of methods for the individuation of genetic components, and, accordingly, by a proliferation of gene definitions.
 These definitions appear to be largely technology-dependent.
 Major conceptual changes did not precede but followed experimental breakthroughs.
 Especially the contrast of the “classical” and the “molecular” gene, the latter succeeding the former chronologically, has raised issues of how such alternative concepts relate semantically, ontologically, and epistemologically.
 Understanding these relations might offer a chance to convey some order to the bewildering variety of meanings inscribed in the concept of the gene in the course of a long century.